holyjak/blog.jakubholy.net/content/posts/2019-09-26--generative-testing-lessons-learned.md

 ### Troubleshooting and tuning performance

 Another reason for slowness is that generating test data that is valid may take time - and fail.
 The way this works is that there are base generators and ways to combine them and - most importantly here - ways to limit them.
 For example you want a string - but one that has 5 - 10 characters and contains only consonants.
 Test.check will generate a number of completely random strings and filter out those that do not satisfy these conditions (via its `such-that`).
 In this case it is likely to fail to generate any/many valid strings.
+Here is an example of such a failure:

+> ExceptionInfo: Couldn't satisfy such-that predicate after 100 tries. {:pred #object[clojure.spec.alpha$gensub$fn__1876 0x3a0dfc51 "clojure.spec.alpha$gensub$fn__1876@3a0dfc51"], :gen #clojure.test.check.generators.Generator{:gen #object[clojure.test.check.generators$gen_fmap$fn__14242 0x2ef1f55e "clojure.test.check.generators$gen_fmap$fn__14242@2ef1f55e"]}, :max-tries 100}
+> (As you can see, it is quite useless, as it does not point to the failed spec.)

-You are better of providing a custom generator that only generates valid data (e.g. select randomly from the set of consonants -> take randomly 5-10).
+You are better off providing a custom generator that only generates valid data (e.g. select randomly from the set of consonants -> take randomly 5-10).

-So the solution is to provide a custom generator.
 However the problem - in my experience - is finding the spec that is causing the problem.
-Even if test-check fails to generate valid data, the error (as of now) does not contain any details useful in pinpointing the problematic spec (I have opened an issue about this).
+Even if test-check fails to generate valid data, the error (as of now) does not contain any details useful in pinpointing the problematic spec (see [CLJ-2097](https://clojure.atlassian.net/browse/CLJ-2097) and [a workaround](https://gist.github.com/holyjak/8cadc0d939c8e637ef6bf75b070d28b4)).
 And if it doesn't fail, you just see that _something_ is slow.
 Even a small, innocent-looking change to a spec may occasionally result in a noticeable slowdown.
 I wish I had a good troubleshooting recipe but I don't.
 What worked for me to some extent is the classical divide-and-conquer approach: ask `sg/sample` to generate many samples (remember - the more _different_ samples, the harder it has to work and the more likely is it to run into unsatisfiable `such-that` constraints) and, when I get a failure, repeat the process on the sub-specs of the failed spec (i.e. individual keys of an `s/keys` spec....) to see which one is causing it.
 I wish generators were linked to the specs and there was a way to enable time tracking that would give you a list of the slowest generators (per invocation / in total)....

 ### Enable spec checking also for functions used by the function under test